Dorothy Day: Catholic cause for sainthood

 A proposal for Day's canonization by the Catholic Church was put forth publicly by the Claretian Missionaries in 1983.
 At the request of Cardinal John J. O'Connor, head of the diocese in which she lived, in March 2000 Pope John Paul II granted the Archdiocese of New York permission to open her cause, allowing her to be called a "Servant of God" in the eyes of the Catholic Church.
 As canon law requires, the Archdiocese of New York submitted this cause for the endorsement of the United States Conference of Catholic Bishops, which it received in November 2012.
 In 2015, Pope Francis praised Day before a joint session of the US Congress.

+Currently, Day's canonization cause has moved from the diocesan phase to the Roman phase.
+On December 8, 2021, the Solemnity of the Immaculate Conception, the Archdiocese of New York celebrated the conclusion of the diocesan phase of the canonization cause for Dorothy Day.
+At a Young Adult Mass held at New York City's St. Patrick's Cathedral, Cardinal Timothy M. Dolan formalized the send-off of the evidence of Dorothy Day's holiness, amassed by the Dorothy Day Guild, to the Congregation for the Causes of Saints in Rome.
+The remaining steps include the Vatican reviewing this evidence, passing the case to the pope, and documenting two miracles attributed to Day.

 Some members of the Catholic Worker Movement have objected to the canonization process as a contradiction of Day's own values and concerns.
+Others, including Day's granddaughter Martha Hennessy, and longtime friend, Kathleen Jordan, are actively working towards her canonization.